MaxSokolich/MicrorobotLiveTrackerGUI/README.md

-This is a repo containing just tracking information from a FLIR Blackfly camera
+This is a repo containing just tracking information from a FLIR blackfly camera and can be used as a template for microrobotic control algorithms.

+Possibly:
 4)  need to install qt5
     - sudo apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools
     - sudo apt install qt5-default